rohan96shah/software-testing/Project 1/Problem 2/README.md

 ### Question
-Use the code to develop the test cases.
-Implement the test as a Parameterized.class test.
+Use the code from *Problem_2_GndCollWarnClass.java* to develop test cases and implement the tests as a Parameterized.class test.